Garden waste collection

 Additional garden waste bins

 Covid-19 update.
 We are suspending bin deliveries for additional garden bins due to the current pressure on the waste collection service.
+You can still renew your additional garden waste bin.

 Alternatively, you could consider home composting.